Back to overview

 Attending career events is a huge part of being part of a society and, quite honestly, probably one of the main reasons you joined in the first place.

-From firm presentations and interactive Q&A sessions with lawyers and law firms, to meticulously organised virtual and in-person networking sessions and events, workshops and competitions, there’s so much you can gain from attending society careers events.
+From firm presentations and interactive Q&A sessions with lawyers and law firms, to meticulously organised virtual and in-person networking sessions and events, workshops, and competitions, there’s so much you can gain from attending society careers events.
 Make the most of the opportunities by preparing ahead of the events and following up on LinkedIn afterwards.
 Watch this video and read this article for more advice on researching law firms and making the most of LinkedIn as a law student.

-Although many might find the idea of mooting scary and only for the experienced, we heard from many societies that successfully hosted a series of internal moots and coordinated participation in external moots across all year groups and abilities.
 In our eyes, one of the most important aspects of this category was to provide training and allow students at all experience levels to get involved and take part in mooting activities.
-From beginner sessions and intensive workshops to publishing guides for inexperienced mooters, your society should allow you to feel comfortable participating in moots, and hopefully support you on your way to larger competitions and even prestigious prizes.
+From beginner sessions and intensive workshops to publishing guides for inexperienced mooters, your society should allow you to feel comfortable participating in moots and hopefully support you on your way to larger competitions and even prestigious prizes.
+Our winner for 2024 nailed all the above by providing an extensive range of internal and external moots as well as support for students in the form of regular coaching sessions with barristers and more advanced mooters to make entry into mooting easier.

 Not every society can offer its members the opportunity to take part in pro bono work and this is one area where coordination with your law school will be hugely influential, especially if your law school runs a law clinic (or as we’ve recently seen – your society has started one!).
 Working in community-based projects has undoubtedly been difficult across the charity and legal aid sector as a whole due to the recent cost-of-living crisis, but there are many legal and research tasks that willing students can be a part of.
 Your society should be signposting you to these kinds of activities, if not organising them for you to take part in.